ddddddO/ppaid/README.md

 ## With this tool,
 1. Select test files to run,
 1. Select files for which you want to generate coverage reports (HTML),
 1. You might be able to execute steps 1 and 2 easily and quickly.
-Probably.
-Probably..
+Probably, probably..

 ## Which test files can be selected?
 Files located in `tests/` directory.